 The SELECT INTO statement is an SPL variation of the SQL SELECT statement.
-The differences are as follows:

 - The SELECT INTO statement is designed to assign the results to variables or records where they can then be used in SPL program statements.